FIST (role-playing game): Reception

 In 2023, FIST was one of the 20 winners of The Awards.

 In his review of the Ultra Edition, Ben Milton stated that "if you like Powered by the Apocalypse games but want something a little bit lighter, without lots of complex moves to keep track of, [if] you want something faster, more deadly, more in the OSR style, I think this could be a really good option," praising the game's fast and straightforward rules and large amount of GM tools.

 Writing for Cannibal Halfling Gaming, Seamus Conneely thinks "it's just really neat that a game focusing on Cold War mercenaries is using an aesthetic that's in line with other games published during the Cold War," in reference to the game's art and layout.
 When talking about the game's character creation, he says he "could roll up characters for this game forever, quite possibly literally, it's practically a game in and of itself."

 Writing for Forbes, Rob Wieland states that FIST "feels like an excellent fit for any media where weird heroes encounter strange problems and fix them with unusual solutions", praising the game's quick and evocative character creation, and that "[the] ease of making characters also means that game masters don't have to pull any punches when the story hits hard.
 If the assault mech crushes the amateur medic, that player will have a new character on the scene in moments.
 That might even become a story beat as the survivors track down the drop point and any players who saw their superweirdos die receive fresh new ones fall from the sky."

 Related works

 The rules text of FIST is available under a Creative Commons license, and a number of "Compatible with FIST" supplements have been created by the game's community.

 The House Edge

 The Kickstarter campaign for the satirical horror RPG Triangle Agency featured a stretch goal for a crossover module with FIST called The House Edge, starring the two games' titular paranormal organizations.
+Eventually, the project evolved into a standalone game based on the rules of FIST, released for playtesting in 2026.

+In The House Edge, FIST operatives infiltrate the Triangle Agency's facility known as the Vault, randomly constructed in each playthrough from a deck of playing cards.